 Road trains are looooong trucks with three, four or more trailers.
 By the time you get here you will have seen many of them on the highways.
 But they don't kick up as much dust on the highways...

 The Gibb River Road is an important beef road and you will come across many cattle trucks.
-They drive fast and it's not easy for them to slow down, so please don't do stupid things like pull out in front of them or similar.
-Here's another one:
+All road trains drive fast and it's not easy for them to slow down, so please don't do stupid things like pull out in front of them or similar.

 Meeting them like this is not too bad.
-You just pull up and wait till the dust settles.
-But it's not much fun to being stuck behind one and you can imagine your chances of seeing the road ahead.
+You just pull off the road, stop, and wait till the dust settles.
+But it's not much fun being stuck behind one and you can imagine your chances of seeing the road ahead.
 Overtaking them is usually not an option.